-Principals must also establish on reasonable grounds, on a continuing basis, that the activities of their OARs do not result in undue risk of harm to consumers or market integrity.

-Update on the FCA's review of treatment of Politically Exposed Persons Last year, the FCA launched a review of the treatment of domestic Politically Exposed Persons (PEPs) by financial services firms.
+Update Summary Action for firms Update on the FCA's review of treatment of Politically Exposed Persons Last year, the FCA launched a review of the treatment of domestic Politically Exposed Persons (PEPs) by financial services firms.
 They had been on track to publish the findings from this review in line with the end of June deadline set in the Financial Services and Markets Act 2023.
 However, the FCA do not think it is appropriate to publish the review during the pre-election period.
 The FCA will now publish it in July once Parliament has returned.
+Date published: 19 June 2024

-Wider Implications Framework Annual Report 2023-2024
+Wider Implications FrameworkAnnual Report 2023-2024